nasa/cumulus/docs/deployment/README.md

 #### Dashboard Versioning

-By default, the `master` branch will be used for dashboard deployments.
-The `master` branch of the dashboard repo contains the most recent stable release of the dashboard.
+By default, the `master` branch will be used for Dashboard deployments.
+The `master` branch of the repository contains the most recent stable release of the Cumulus Dashboard.

-If you want to test unreleased changes to the dashboard, use the `develop` branch.
+If you want to test unreleased changes to the Dashboard, use the `develop` branch.

-Each [release/version of the dashboard](https://github.com/nasa/cumulus-dashboard/releases) will have [a tag in the dashboard repo](https://github.com/nasa/cumulus-dashboard/tags).
+Each [release/version of the Dashboard](https://github.com/nasa/cumulus-dashboard/releases) will have [a tag in the Dashboard repo](https://github.com/nasa/cumulus-dashboard/tags).
 Release/version numbers will use semantic versioning (major/minor/patch).

-To checkout and install a specific version of the dashboard:
+To checkout and install a specific version of the Dashboard:

 ```bash
   git fetch --tags